lightningnetwork/lnd/lnrpc/README.md

        enforced by the node globally for each channel.
   * UpdateChannelPolicy
-     * Allows the caller to update the fee schedule and channel policies for all channels globally, or a particular channel
+     * Allows the caller to update the fee schedule and channel policies for all channels globally, or a particular channel.
+  * ForwardingHistory
+     * ForwardingHistory allows the caller to query the htlcswitch for a record of all HTLCs forwarded.

 ## Service: WalletUnlocker